Back to Tutorials

 });

-And you can inspect the queue out-of-band — for a status panel, or to resume a task after a restart:
+And because the task queue lives independently of any one request, you can reach into it from anywhere else — a status panel, a health check, or to resume a task after a restart:

 tasks.ts